keras-team/governance/README.md

 - Design of the core Keras API specification (including its implementations in `tf.keras` and `keras-team/keras`).
 - Design of the Keras-related file formats.
-- Design of the API of all Keras-brand projects, such as AutoKeras and Keras-Tuner.
+- Design of the API of all Keras-brand projects, such as AutoKeras and KerasTuner.

 ---